 Once we have installed and configured Mosquitto, we can start using it to send and receive MQTT messages.

 To publish a message on a specific topic, we use the mosquitto_pub command.
-For example, to send the message “Hello, MQTT!” to the topic “test/topic”, we execute:
+For example, to send the message “Hello, MQTT!” to the topic “test/topic”, we run:

 mosquitto_pub -h localhost -t “test/topic” -m “Hello, MQTT!”

 To subscribe to a topic and receive messages, we use the mosquitto_sub command.
-For example, to subscribe to the topic “test/topic”, we execute:
+For example, to subscribe to the topic “test/topic”, we run:

 mosquitto_sub -h localhost -t “test/topic”

-When we publish a message on the topic “test/topic”, we will see the message in the terminal where we are subscribed.
+When we publish a message to the “test/topic” topic, we will see the message in the terminal where we are subscribed.